HHMagnus/ImageConvert/FEATURES.md

 - As a User I want to be able to control any parameters that effect the quality of the output

 TODO:
-- Make sure input and output images are correct
 - Fill in keywords section
 - Style the file section
 - Deploy to github pages